-Screen, stage and television actress Brenda Vaccaro (1939), a Golden Globe and Emmy Award-winner, as well as a Tony Award and Academy Award nominee, was an instrumental and leading figure who shaped her generation of leading ladies which includes Deborah Raffin, Dyan Cannon, Sally Kellerman, Karen Black, Goldie Hawn, Leigh Taylor-Young, Cybill Shepherd, Jennifer O’Neill and Valerie Perrine.
+Screen, stage and television actress Brenda Vaccaro (b.
+1939), a Golden Globe and Emmy Award-winner, as well as a Tony Award and Academy Award nominee, was an instrumental and leading figure who shaped her generation of leading ladies when it came to prominence in the late 1960s and early 1970s, and which includes Katharine Ross, Deborah Raffin, Dyan Cannon, Sally Kellerman, Karen Black, Goldie Hawn, Leigh Taylor-Young, Cybill Shepherd, Jennifer O’Neill, Sandy Dennis and Valerie Perrine.
 After appearing in episodes of several TV series during the 1960s, her career was launched by John Schlesinger’s screen classic “Midnight Cowboy” (1969).
-Since then, she became one of Hollywood’s busiest actresses and, looking back at her screen debut in an episode of the long-running TV series “Search for Tomorrow” in 1964 – to this day more than five decades ago – Ms. Vaccaro is still going strong: her performances don’t age, they stay fresh, impressive and unforgettable, and the indicate what a talented actress she is in each and every role she played over the years.
+Since then, she became one of Hollywood’s busiest actresses and, looking back at her screen debut in an episode of the long-running TV series “Search for Tomorrow” in 1964 – to this day more than five decades ago – Ms. Vaccaro is still going strong: her performances don’t age, they stay fresh, impressive and unforgettable, and they indicate what a talented actress she is in each and every role she played over the years.

 I met her in 2009 in Malibu, California, when she was – regrettably – slightly less in demand, although she had just finished “You Don’t Know Jack” (2010), playing Al Pacino’s sister in yet another rewarding role.
 Now, however, with several projects currently in pre and post-production, she’s back where she belongs.
 Right up there, in the spotlights.
 Great to hear Ms. Vaccaro talking about her passion for her craft, and her devotion and dedication to play her roles as only she can play them.